Skip to main content

 What Does an Epidemiologist Study?

 Epidemiologists study disease, its causes and treatments in specific populations.
-There are many areas of research one can work in, said Dr. Dodie Arnold, public health adjunct faculty at SNHU.
-Concentrations can include:
+There are many areas of research one can work in, said Dr. Dodie Arnold, public health adjunct faculty member at SNHU.

 • Cancer